Federal Communications Commission.

 5. The Bureaus seek comment on each of these concerns and suggested policy responses, as well as any other concerns or policies regarding specialized services that the Commission should consider.
 Which policies will best protect the open Internet and maintain incentives for private investment and deployment of innovative services that benefit consumers?
 In addition, the Bureaus seek comment on whether specialized services provided over mobile wireless platforms raise unique issues.

 B. Application of Open Internet Principles to Mobile Wireless Platforms

-6. The NPRM seeks comment on “how, to what extent, and when” openness principles should apply to mobile wireless platforms, with a particular emphasis on furthering innovation, private investment, competition, and freedom of expression.
+6. The NPRM seeks comment on “how, to what extent, and when” Start Printed Page 55300openness principles should apply to mobile wireless platforms, with a particular emphasis on furthering innovation, private investment, competition, and freedom of expression.
 In light of developments since the issuance of the NPRM, it is now appropriate to update the record on certain questions related to the application of openness principles to wireless.
 Mobile broadband providers such as AT&T Mobility and Leap Wireless (Cricket) have recently introduced pricing plans that charge different prices based on the amount of data a customer uses.
 The emergence of these new business models may reduce mobile broadband providers' incentives to employ more restrictive network management practices that could run afoul of open Internet principles.
 Additionally, Verizon and Google issued a proposal for open Internet legislation that would exclude wireless, except for proposed transparency requirements.